Before & After

 A personal consultation is the first step for every patient considering brachioplasty surgery.
-During this meeting, I will assess your physical and emotional health and discuss your specific cosmetic goals for the procedure.
-The quality of your skin as well as amount of excess fat will be assessed at your initial consultation.
-This exam will allow me to determine if you just need liposuction alone, limited incision brachioplasty (axillary incision only) or a normal brachioplasty (incision out to the elbow).
+During this meeting, we will assess your physical and emotional health and discuss your specific cosmetic goals for the procedure.
+The quality of your skin and the amount of excess fat will be assessed at your initial consultation.
+This exam will allow us to determine if you just need liposuction alone, limited incision brachioplasty (axillary incision only), or a normal brachioplasty (incision out to the elbow).

-Before going into the operating room you will be marked for incisions and areas for liposuction in the standing position.
-You then go to the operating room and are placed under a general anesthetic.
-Incisions are then made along the anterior markings made in the holding area.
-The area marked for excision is slowly freed from the underlying tissues and carefully checked for tension before the final excision to help ensure that the wound can be closed without stress.
-I usually close with dissolving sutures.
-Dressings are then placed and you are brought out to the recovery room.
+Before going into the operating room, you will be marked for incisions and areas for liposuction in the standing position.
+You will then go to the operating room and be placed under a general anesthetic.
+Incisions will then be made along the anterior markings made in the holding area.
+The area marked for excision will then be slowly freed from the underlying tissues and carefully checked for tension before the final excision to help ensure that the wound can be closed without stress.
+The wound is usually closed with dissolving sutures.
+Dressings will be placed, and you will be taken to the recovery room.

-After your surgery you will spend around a hour in the recovery room then be discharged home.
+After your surgery, you will spend around one hour in the recovery room then be discharged home.
 You will have prescriptions for pain pills and an antibiotic.
 You can expect some swelling to occur initially.

 You may remove your dressing and shower today.
 There will be strips of tape over your incision that you should leave in place.
 Take it easy and try to keep your arms propped up on pillows beside you when you are resting.

 Your swelling will slowly get better with discomfort gradually improving.
 You may gradually increase your activity.
-You will be asked to come to the office about 7 days after your surgery.
+You will be asked to come to the office about seven days after your surgery.

-Most people would feel like returning to a desk job after 1 week.
+Most people feel like returning to a desk job after one week.
 You can gradually increase your activity as you tolerate.
 Just take it easy though.
-You will be asked to come back to the office about 2 weeks from your last visit for a follow-up visit.
+You will be asked to come back to the office about two weeks from your last visit for a follow-up visit.